top of page

 For the coat to hang well, the tension of your future surface crochet needs to match the flow of the wet-blocked fabric and still retain a bit of stretch.
 You could not possibly achieve a well-draped garment trying to embroidery the bouffant curled hair-do we had before!
 Your slip stitches would be applied matching this stressed out tight fabric, then would sag between the embroidery when it was finally blocked.
 (Thunderclouds and crochet hooks thrown on floor ...and nobody wants that).

-So I do describe that specific sequence in the pattern.
+So I describe that specific sequence in the pattern.
 Each fabric piece relaxes to gauge or almost gauge with the wet blocking.
 Then work the slip stitch embroidery to match the flow of this wet-blocked fabric and still be able to be stretched a little over the embroidered areas.
 Then assemble the coat pieces, and once the coat is complete, steam block it in sections (refer again to the BLOCKING post here for details of how to steam block), and finally attach any buttons.
-Then do a happy dance, share your pics with the tag #sashikohappycoat or even send me pics!!
+Then do a happy dance, share your FO pics with pride on your favourite socials with the tag #sashikohappycoat - I LOVE to see them!

 A FINAL WORD ABOUT SWATCH 1 AND SWATCH 2